Outline of Ezekiel

 4. More Prophecies concerning Israel (Ezekiel 33—39)

-Between the sections concerning the nations and the final vision of future salvation for Israel, these chapters deal with Jews in exile, Israel and its future, its leaders, land, mountains, and enemies (past and future).
-Hope for restoration and blessing is offered to the people.
+Between the sections concerning the nations and the final vision of future salvationSalvation can mean saved from something (deliverance) or for something (redemption).
+Paul preached that salvation comes through the death of Christ on the cross which redeemed sinners from death and for a grace-filled life. for Israel, these chapters deal with Jews in exile, Israel and its future, its leaders, land, mountains, and enemies (past and future).
+Hope for restoration and blessingBlessing is the asking for or the giving of God’s favor.
+Isaac was tricked into blessing Jacob instead of his firstborn Esau.
+At the Last Supper Jesus offered a blessing over bread and wine.
+To be blessed is to be favored by God. is offered to the people.

 5. Vision of Future Restoration (Ezekiel 40—48)

 The priest-prophet has an extended vision of consolation, salvation, and blessing in the future for Israel.
-There is a loving, long description of the restored Temple in all its glory, where God will dwell as a center of a new Israel, and this restoration will include blessing for the whole world (chapter 47).
+There is a loving, long description of the restored Temple in all its glory, where God will dwell as a center of a new Israel, and this restoration will include blessing for the whole world (Ezekiel 47).